Intermodalics/pickit-docs/docs/robot-integrations/fanuc/index.rst

 Check controller and software compatibility
 -------------------------------------------

-Pickit is compatible with controllers as of version **R-J30iA** and the software module **User Socket Msg** for socket communication is required.
+Pickit is compatible with controllers as of version **R-J30iA** (i.e. R-J30iA, R-J30iB and R-J30iB plus) and the software module **User Socket Msg** for socket communication is required.
 (The product number for this module is A05B-2600-R648).